EmmanuelHmar/androidProjects/InventoryApp/Readme.md

 Create a store that allows to add items, and let customers buy the items.

-Store the items in a SQLite database
+Store the items in a SQLite database.

+- SQLite - CRUD
+- Async CursorLoader
+- Content Provider

 ### Libraries Used